-The fuel consumed in SSE's thermal power generation plant - coal, oil, gas and biomass (including Power Purchase Agreements) to generate electricity is used to calculate the carbon dioxide equivalent emissions.
+The fuel consumed in SSE's thermal power generation plant (gas and oil) (including Power Purchase Agreements) and biomass to generate electricity is used to calculate the carbon dioxide equivalent emissions.
 This also includes diesel and gas oil used by fixed generators on islands.
 The emission sources are explained in detail in Table 2 in the business unit 'Generation' row.